sjsu-library/unionist/_items/unionist--text-0036.md

   Messrs Adams and Judson, and as we last week promised the circular an insertion, we feel bound to give it the preference.
 Vox shall appear in our next.
 scholarlyNotes:
-commentary: To stay true to its word concerning printing all sides, The Unionist delays publishing a letter to the editor in order to run the circular from Judson.
+commentary: To stay true to its word concerning printing all sides, <em>The Unionist</em>
+  delays publishing a letter to the editor in order to run the circular from Judson.
 relatedPeople: Andrew Judson; Rufus Adams
 featured:
 repeated: